elotroalex/frontlines/pages/about.md

 ## Production

-Architecture and development by **Alex Gil**,
+Architecture and development by Alex Gil.
-Digital Scholarship Librarian, Columbia University Libraries.

 Design by **Channel Studio**.